CKsangiacomo/CKeen/documentation/systems/Studio.md

 # Studio (Phase-1)

 ## 1) Purpose (plain english)
-Studio is the container scaffolding for Bob: it handles nav, auth/workspace context, and theme/device toggles, and hosts a live, production-parity preview via **GET `/e/:publicId`** (single SSR embed route; **no CSR fallback** in Phase-1).
+Studio is the container scaffolding for Bob.
+The code lives in `apps/app/builder-shell/` and is served at the `/studio` route; it handles nav, auth/workspace context, and theme/device toggles, and hosts a live, production-parity preview via **GET `/e/:publicId`** (single SSR embed route; **no CSR fallback** in Phase-1).
 Studio itself doesn’t render widgets or write the DB—Bob edits config; Paris/Venice execute.
 It must deliver **mind-blowing UX** on the few things it does: a crisp 3-area layout, an elegant **TopDrawer** for templates, instant **Light/Dark** and **Desktop/Mobile** switches, and buttery transitions—no jank.

 ## 2) Must do (behavior)
 **Taxonomy:** **TopDrawer** (templates) · **ToolDrawer** (left editor shell for Bob) · **Workspace** (center live preview) · **SecondaryDrawer** (right; built now, off by default).